A Man Walks Into A Village of Wonder Women

-As women grow stronger, bolder, more confident about themselves and their skills, where does that leave men?
+Men have 10 powerful leadership traits, and so do women.
+As women grow stronger, bolder, more confident about themselves and their skills, how should men respond?

 Imagine a man: an explorer, an adventurer, perhaps an athlete trained to be an "Ironman," walking into a village of wonder women.